3devo/ChildbusBootloader/PROTOCOL.md

 Acks and nacks are omitted from this table, but are present after each byte.
 All bytes should be acked by the other party than the one that sent the data.
-The last byte in a read transfer should always be acked by the master, so the slave knows to release the bus.
+The last byte in a read transfer should always be acked by the master, so the child knows to release the bus.

 The maximum read or write length is 32 bytes (excluding address, including everything else).